Uniform-in-Submodel Bounds for Linear Regression in a Model Free Framework: Rates for Independent Observations

 See Lemma 2.2 of \cite{Ver12} for a derivation.
-It is important to realize here that independence of the random vectors is not used in any of these calculations.
+Importantly independence of the random vectors is not used in any of these calculations.
 Replacing the continuous supremum by a finite maximum works irrespective of how the random vectors are distributed.